Rafael1s/Deep-Reinforcement-Learning-Algorithms/BipedalWalkerHardcore-TD3-FORK/README.md

 The system model is not a new idea in Reinforcement Learning (RL).
 Historically, this type of RL was called the __Model-Based RL__ , see [Benchmarking Model-Based Reinforcement Learning](https://arxiv.org/abs/1907.02057).

+Model-based reinforcement learning uses the model in a sophisticated way, often based on deterministic or stochastic
+optimal control theory to optimize the policy based on the model.
 [FORK only uses the system network as a blackbox to forecast future states, and does not use it as a mathematical model for optimizing control actions.
 With this key distinction, any model-free Actor-Critic algorithm with FORK remains to be model-free.](https://arxiv.org/abs/2010.01652).